jamdominguez/Java-TDD_Kata_Rol_Game/README.md

 	Orc: life 50-300, mana 30-50, power 3-6, spellpower 2-4, armor 3-5, spellarmor 3-5
  * RQ7.
 When player find a enemy, fight start
  * RQ8.
 The fight has turns, in each of them the hero o the enemy attack: hero, enemy, hero enemy
  * RQ9.
-Hero use habilities to fight.
+Heroes and enemies use skills to fight.
 Some of them has coold down:
 	  * **Warrior**:
         * meeleeAttack = random(power)
         * brutalStrike = random(power) * 2 with 3 turns of CD